 subsequent issues of The Illinois Club newsletter.

-The Second 25 Years
+The Second 25 Years (1931-1956)

 Here's more history of the first 100 years of The Illinois Club.

 first 100 years who kept detailed records of club events.

 Department for housing these wonderful records and keeping them

 Remember the twelve dozen spoons that the Club purchased in 1911?
 They were all sold to the University in